Consider the following possible mishaps that could occur in your home:

 Q: I travel frequently and bring my most precious possessions, such as my jewelry, with me.
 Won’t my car insurance cover these items if I’m driving or otherwise traveling when something happens to them?

 A: That’s a common misunderstanding but, no, your auto insurance doesn’t cover your belongings — even when they’re in your vehicle.
 If you owned a home, your homeowner’s insurance policy could help reimburse you if your belongings were damaged or stolen from your car or hotel.
-But since you’re renting, you need renters insurance to protect your personal items.
+But since you’re renting, you’ll need renters insurance to help protect your personal items.
+With a robust policy and enough coverage, you can enjoy peace of mind knowing you’re protected while traveling.

-If you have items that exceed the covered value in your renters insurance policy, you may need to buy extra insurance “riders” to insure these particular items.
-However, you’ll still need to take out a basic renters insurance policy before you can add any riders.
+Most insurers do place a maximum dollar limit on how much they’ll pay for these specialty items if they’re lost, damaged, or stolen.
+So, if you have items that exceed the covered value in your renters insurance policy, you may need to buy extra insurance to insure these particular items.
+However, you’ll still need to take out a basic renters insurance policy before you can add any extended coverage.

 Q: How do companies determine my renters insurance rates?